 - We're great, and we're terrible - we think our positioning is strong - some consultants agree, and some disagree

 - Clients don't fit our program

-- Staff doesn’t take the time to understand the challenge and objectives
+- The staff doesn’t take the time to understand the challenge and objectives

-- RFPs are the problem, and we are finding that responding to agency cattle calls are not worth the effort.
+- RFPs are the problem, and we are finding that responding to agency cattle calls is not worth the effort.
 Better to work our leads and win without a cattle call

 When you look at the issues in aggregate, the picture becomes clear.
 Even the agencies that I’ve worked with share many of the same challenges – no time, limited resources, inadequate tools, no content, too many misses.
 As a business owner, you have to drive cash flow and growth, and many think those conflict.
 You want to see the results of your investment right away.
 I get it.
 I’ve lived it.
 I’ve answered to the CEO and CFO every day.
 My advice, it doesn’t have to be one or the other.